ConorPMullan/admin-front-end/README.md

 - ESLint
 - Prettier

+## Installation

+Clone the repository and run `npm install` to install the projects dependencies.

+After this is complete, run `npm start` and the project should be available on [http://localhost:3000](http://localhost:3000) in the browser.

 ## Testing

 Please ensure that any additions to the codebase have any relevant tests added with them.